 Millions of Americans are set to lose food aid benefits this week as a result of the shutdown and a decision by the Trump administration not to use emergency funds to keep the program going.

-Louisiana lawmakers are aiming to provide $150 million to keep SNAP benefits available.
+Louisiana lawmakers are providing $150 million to keep SNAP benefits available.
 Gov. Jeff Landry declared a state of emergency over the funding last week.
 SNAP benefits help feed an estimated 792,769 people in Louisiana, including over 350,000 children and over 120,000 people with disabilities.